-Inventing things like the Light Bulb, the TV, the Telephone and the Computer (coupled with the internet-- a Department of Defense Project) are what made America the most developed and powerful nation on Earth.
+Inventing things like the Light Bulb, the TV, the Telephone and the Computer (coupled with the internet) are what made The United States one of the most developed and powerful nation on Earth.
 Indeed, a big part of what made the US great was due to these innovative thinkers who were able to create such amazing things.